Whangārei Gardens

 Garden Name: Terry’s Patch NEW 2026

-Address: 215 Awaroa River Road, Whangārei.
+Address: 215 Awaroa River Road, Abbey Caves, Whangārei.
 There are 2 large parking areas at the bottom of the steep drive.

 Property Description: One acre of very organised and productive vegetable and flower gardens..